Michigan Porch

 A Michigan governor's house still stands on a quiet Adrian street

 A red-brick Greek Revival house on North Broad Street in Adrian was once home to a sitting governor of Michigan.
-Charles Croswell bought the place in the 1840s and moved in around the time he married, building a life there as a lawyer and rising local figure before the state ever called.
-He went on to serve in the legislature and then as Michigan’s governor from 1877 to 1881, running the state from Lansing while keeping his roots planted in Lenawee County.
+Charles Croswell bought the place in the 1840s.
+He moved in around the time he married.
+He built a life there as a lawyer and rising local figure, all before the state ever called.
+He went on to serve in the legislature.
+Then he became Michigan’s governor, from 1877 to 1881.
+He ran the state from Lansing.
+But he kept his roots planted in Lenawee County.

-The house itself is modest for a governor — a story-and-a-half cottage with white-trimmed brick, square-pillared porches across the front, and small wings off the side and back.
-It is the kind of dignified, sensible home a self-made Adrian lawyer would build, not a mansion.
+The house itself is modest for a governor.
+It is a story-and-a-half cottage with white-trimmed brick.
+Square-pillared porches run across the front, and small wings sit off the side and back.
+It is the kind of dignified, sensible home a self-made Adrian lawyer would build.
+Not a mansion.

 Its survival is its own small story.
-After Croswell’s death his widow restored the house in 1925 and gave it to the local Lucy Wolcott Barnum chapter of the Daughters of the American Revolution as a memorial to him.
-That chapter has kept it ever since and runs it as a museum, which is why a private 1840s home tied to one man’s career is still standing and open instead of long gone.
+After Croswell’s death his widow restored the house in 1925.
+She gave it to the local Lucy Wolcott Barnum chapter of the Daughters of the American Revolution, as a memorial to him.
+That chapter has kept it ever since and runs it as a museum.
+That is why a private 1840s home tied to one man’s career is still standing and open, instead of long gone.

-It is easy to mix up with the Croswell Opera House a few blocks away — both carry the governor’s name, both are points of Adrian pride — but this is the actual house, where a future governor read his law books by lamplight before the state came calling.
+It is easy to mix up with the Croswell Opera House a few blocks away.
+Both carry the governor’s name.
+Both are points of Adrian pride.
+But this is the actual house.
+This is where a future governor read his law books by lamplight, before the state came calling.

 Sources